Inuit Well-Being: GBV Project

 The project will identify service delivery gaps in supports for underserved populations of GBV survivors, and develop a blueprint model for stakeholders, advisors, and community members to become better equipped to address GBV in a culturally sensitive manner across the country.
 This funding initiative will run from 2019-2024 and will be guided by Inuit women with lived experience, elders, and advisory committee members, community partners.

-Inuit Well-Being: Support for Victims of Gender Based Violence Survivors and their Families Project
+Inuit Well-Being: Support for Inuit and their Families Affected by Gender-Based Violence Project

 Abbygail Noah, Inuit Lead, GBV Project, 613-744-3133 ext.
 241 Email: email@example.com